OCA/server-ux/server_action_mass_edit/readme/CONFIGURE.md

 **Options**

+- You can setup the widget option to be displayed (ie many2many_tags, selection_image...)
+- You can tick Apply Domain allowing you to limit the mass editing action with a domain.
 - You can add an extra message that will be displayed in the wizard.
-- This module plays nicely with server_action_domain, allowing you to limit the mass editing action with a domain.